-'Brave New Workers': A Burning Desire To Get Medicinal Marijuana License
+'Brave New Workers': A Burning Desire To Get A Medicinal Marijuana License

 Mirage, who asked to not be identified by his real name, says there's a racial disparity when it comes to people who are selling medicinal marijuana on the black market and most of the people who get to sell it "legitimately."

-"The black market is filled with people of color — just like the prison that I was in — and the people in the above-ground market who are distributors, manufacturers and investors are all white," he says.
+"The black market is filled with people of color — just like the prison that I was in — and the people in the above-ground market, who are distributors, manufacturers and investors, are all white," he says.

 "I may never be able to own a business selling, growing, manufacturing cannabis because of my record. ...
 And to me, it's a huge hypocrisy.
 The only reason there's a pie to be cut up is because people like myself going back decades created this pie."